jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 - The hub is intentionally lightweight to keep the environment cost‑effective.
 - Shared services are deployed once and consumed by all spokes.
 - No user‑defined routes or network virtual appliances are required at this stage.
+- All hub resources reside within the same subscription as the spoke to maintain free‑tier compatibility.

 ## 3. Spoke Virtual Network